mongodb-industry-solutions/Vehicle-Digital-Twin-Feedback-Loop/README.md

-# MongoDB & Realm Connected-Devices Repository
+# MongoDB & AWS Connected Vehicle End to End Demo Repository
-Code samples and demos around using the Realm database in combination with MongoDB Atlas and device sync.
+Code samples and demos around using the Realm database in combination with MongoDB Atlas, Device Sync and AWS Sagemaker.

 ![image](Overview.png)